-Drawn to floating objects
+Drawn to Floating Objects

-A related phenomenon is the tendency of tunas and other pelagic fish to aggregate around floating objects such as logs or man-made debris or buoys.
+A related phenomenon is the tendency of tunas and other pelagic fish to aggregate around floating objects such as logs or manmade debris or buoys.
 When evening comes, pelagic tunas move away from these objects just as coastal tunas move away from the reef at night.
-Tracking tunas with attached radio transmitters has shown that they frequently return to the exact same log or buoy the next day.
+Tracking tunas with attached radio transmitters has shown that they frequently frequently found patrolling their daytime haunts along the island edges where the coral reefs drop precipitously to the depths of the ocean floor.
+At night, however, these tuna make long excursions offshore, only to return the next morning to the same precise area they left the previous day.
+These nightly forays often cover up to 15 kilometers (9 miles).
+In human terms that represents, for a person two meters tall, a nighttime walk of 60 kilometers (37 miles)!
+Yellowfin tuna do it every night, possibly to feed on return to the exact same log or buoy the next day.